-Usually, by 1 year to 18 months, babies are able to walk unassisted.
+Usually, by one year to 18 months, babies can walk unassisted.

 Again, keep in mind each child develops at their own pace.
 Not all signs are visible at birth and may become more noticeable as your child grows and develops.

 Having established the early indicators to look out for in infants, it’s equally crucial to understand the specific types of Cerebral Palsy they might be exhibiting.
 Let’s delve deeper into the distinct categories to understand this condition better.

 Understanding The 4 Different Types Of Cerebral Palsy